 If you’re in the area during lunch time, the OKCMOA is a reliably good option and Kitchen 324 is known for their excellent brunch.
 While you’re planning, check the Civic Center Music Hall schedule.
 Oklahomans love the theater too!
 Popular shows such as CATS, Wicked, and even Hamilton come to OKC.

 Coming Soon: 70 Acres of Public Green Space

 I think I’ve already mentioned this, but I’m really looking forward to the new Scissortail Park.
-Adjacent to Myriad Gardens, 40 acres of public green space is set to open this fall with 30 more acres to follow in 2021.
+Adjacent to Myriad Gardens, Oklahoma City’s most popular garden, 40 acres of public green space is set to open this fall with 30 more acres to follow in 2021.
 Ultimately, the park will connect downtown OKC to the Oklahoma River.
 According to the design, the park will feature everything from cafes to sports recreation areas to nature walks.
 In other words, OKC will have its own Central Park and we’re really excited about it.

 OKC Streetcar Stops in the Downtown Arts District

 - #5 Scissortail Park at Oklahoma City Boulevard and Robinson

 - #6 Myriad Gardens at Hudson and Sheridan

 Just because Bricktown is obvious doesn’t mean we shouldn’t talk about it.
 If you’re visiting Oklahoma City for a weekend getaway, this is likely where you will be staying.
 It’s a popular area for tourists because it’s walkable.
 Bricktown is also OKC’s entertainment district so there’s always plenty to do.
 Between the Thunder NBA franchise and the OKC Dodgers, you can attend a ballgame nearly year-round.
 If you’re looking for things to do with kids in the OKC area, this is a good place to start.